Tugamer89/RansomTuga/README.md

 It is an advanced Ransomware with a lot of options and fully customizable.\
 It encrypts files in AES CBC with a random generated 256 bit key and with an hardcoded IV.\
+It has a whitelist and a blacklist for the extension of files.\
 After the encryption it sends the key and some pc informations to the attacker via email.\
 It also drops a readme.txt file and the decryptor and change the wallpaper of the victim computer.\
 It could also change the extension of crypted files and set a custom icon for those.\